IlanIwumbwe/Ylva/readme.md

 Bitboards are great because when used right, they speed up move generation significantly, because most operations required during move generation are reduced to bitwise operations.
 12 bitboards are used for each of the 6 chess pieces, for each colour.
 The bitboards are also used to quickly get information such as whether certain squares are occupied (`set_bit(sq) & all_pieces`) , whether king is in check (`checkers != 0`).

-Slider piece move generation is really costly, and various techniques such as [magic bitboards](https://www.chessprogramming.org/Magic_Bitboards) exist to speed up slider piece move generation.
-This implementation uses the [classical approach](https://www.chessprogramming.org/Classical_Approach) as it was the easiest to implement as a starting point.
+Slider piece move generation is done using the magic bitboards technique.

 ### Evaluation